lokesh/lokesh-dhakar/README.md

 - Use Giphy to capture videos.
 - For the reading time, I am using [WordCounter's](https://wordcounter.net/) estimate and multiplying by 1.5 to account for code and examples.

 ## Adding a Note

 - Add markdown file to `src/notes`.
 - Add an image in `media/notes`.
 Check Amazon.
 The image should have a tall aspect ratio.
 - Using Jimp to reize the height to 480px and save as a jpeg w/65 quality.
 Run `node resize.js FILE_NAME` and it will get sized and placed into the media/notes folder.
 - `npm run notes` - This uses markdown-json to create a `notes.json` file from the markdown files in the `src/notes` folder.
 This JSON is read by the Vue app in `notes.md`.

 Icons for note types from Feather Icons.

+## Adding a Sketch

+Use dimensions that are multiples of 240.
+(480, 640, 960, 1280, 1440, etc)

 ## Updating data used on pages and posts

 ### Update Running page data